 What is a cause-and-effect matrix?

 A Cause and Effect Matrix is a Six Sigma tool used to determine the key process input variables (KPIVs) based on priorities of customer outputs (KPOVs).
-In other words, it reveals the correlation between process input variables and the outputs of the customer during the root cause analysis.
+In other words, it reveals perceived strength of influence between process input variables and customer outputs during the root cause analysis, based on team judgement.

 Cause and effect analysis, process flow map, and information about the voice of the customer are the prerequisites for a Cause and Effect Matrix.

 A cause-and-effect matrix can be used to examine and document relationships between input and output variables.
 This method is also very similar to the Quality Function Deployment.
-It objectively evaluates the team’s subjective opinions about the KPIVs.
+It provides a structured way to capture the team’s subjective judgments about the importance of each KPIV.

 When Would You Use an X-Y Diagram in the DMAIC Process?